 The demand for software products continues to be on the rise.
-Most companies now need apps or custom web development services to keep up with the latest trends and ensure an excellent customer experience.
+As a result, most companies now need apps or custom web development services to keep up with the latest trends and ensure an excellent customer experience.

-It used to be big tech companies that actively hired IT specialists, but nowadays, retailers and financial institutions are chasing for IT talent as well.
-Recent studies also show a significant rise in the average salary for a top principal software engineer: by 3% in New York, 5% in the SF Bay Area, 6% in London, and 7% in Toronto.
+It used to be big tech companies that actively hired IT specialists, but nowadays, financial and healthcare institutions are chasing IT talent as well.
+Recent studies also show a top principal software engineer enjoys some of the highest salaries, third to only C-level executives and solutions architects.

 The levels are as follows:

 This title is sometimes referred to as Junior Software Engineer.
-At this level, the programmers receive assignments from senior members of the team.
+At this level, the programmers receive assignments from senior team members.

-The general flow of work is like this: Top-level engineers find problems, they pass to middle-level engineers who are supposed to look for solutions.
+The general flow of work is like this: Top-level engineers find problems and pass them to middle-level engineers who are supposed to look for solutions.
 When a solution is found, level 1 software engineers begin to code.

-This level is usually offered to a software engineer who has three or more years of experience.
-The expectations here are higher than those of a junior engineer, but the senior engineer will still take orders from management to work on solutions.
+This level is typically assigned to a software engineer with at least three years of experience.
+The expectations for these engineers surpass those of junior engineers, but they will still follow directives from management when working on solutions.